 The /RECORD qualifier records the current date and time in the file header record of each file that is backed up.
-The first step in an incremental backup is an image backup (see Section 11.15.2).
+The first step in an incremental backup is an image backup (see Section 11.15.2, "Performing Image Backups to Tape").
 If you plan to perform incremental backups, you must use the /RECORD qualifier when you perform image backups.
-The /SINCE=BACKUP qualifier backs up files dated later than the last / RECORD backup.
+The /SINCE=BACKUP qualifier backs up files dated later than the last /RECORD backup.
 The /SAVE\SET qualifier indicates that you are creating a save set on a disk.